Getting a Better Sales Return

 While most managers expect field sales reps to spend at least 50% of their time selling, the harsh reality is that only 23% of their time is spent actively selling.
 This is not because they are working less or more slowly, but because a huge portion of their time is dedicated to administrative tasks.1

 Finding ways to reduce the burden of administrative tasks will keep reps selling and delivering more topline growth.
-Companies that leverage technology to automate manual tasks, or hire dedicated staff to handle administrative work, free the sales reps to move faster and capture more opportunities.
+Companies that leverage technology to automate manual tasks or hire dedicated staff to handle administrative work free the sales reps to move faster and capture more opportunities.

-3. Invest in diversified sales channels
+1. Invest in diversified sales channels

-4. Segment Customers
+1. Segment Customers

-Having a clear segmentation strategy backed by data allows your sales team to focus on customers that are more likely to value your offering and therefore deliver the greatest return.
+Having a clear segmentation strategy backed by data allows your sales team to focus on customers who are more likely to value your offering and therefore deliver the greatest return.
 Top sales organizations leverage segmentation to grow faster, reduce churn, and upsell existing customers.

 1 https://www.paceproductivity.com/single-post/2017/02/09/How-Sales-Reps-Spend-Their-Time